Lingvokot/using-gitlab-ci/README.md

-# using-gitlab-ci
+# Using GitLab CI presentation slides
-Using GitLab CI presentation slides
+Please see it on GH pages branch: https://lingvokot.github.io/using-gitlab-ci/